 I have a special interest and expertise in the Psychology of Music and the relationship of Music to Intelligence.
-I'm interested in the research about how we learn music, and the effects of music on intellegence.
+I'm interested in the research about how we learn music, and the effects of music on intelligence.

-By applying exciting new research helps design lessons that are optimal for learning.
-Learning music is easier, more efficient and has the greatest intellectual benefits.
+By applying exciting new research, helps design lessons that are optimal for learning.
+Learning music is easier, more efficient, and has the greatest intellectual benefits.

 Clearly, giving your child serious music lessons is a great gift, as well as being a great gift for oneself.